 about Vietnamese and Malaysian cultures

-Joining the “borderless classes”, Vinsers certainly embodied the spirit “Open Hearts.
+Joining the “borderless classes”, Vinsers certainly embodied the spirit of “Open Hearts.
 Open Minds”.
-They were all willing to listen to fresh perspectives on culture, social issues, technology, and education.
+They were all willing to listen to new perspectives on culture, social issues, technology, and education.
 The application of technology in teaching and learning has broken down the barriers of distance and language, opening up great opportunities for Vinsers to prepare themselves to become global citizens.

 Vinsers from Vinschool Ocean Park Secondary & High school areexcited